celery/celery/CONTRIBUTING.rst

      support for Python 2.5)

-* Note that we use "new-style` relative imports when the distribution doesn't support Python versions below 2.5
+* Note that we use "new-style" relative imports when the distribution doesn't support Python versions below 2.5

     This requires Python 2.5 or later: